-12. Staff taking medication or other substances
+13. Staff taking medication or other substances

-The school will implement a zero-tolerance approach to drugs and alcohol misuse, as outlined in the Staff Drug and Alcohol Policy.
+The school will implement a zero-tolerance approach to drugs and alcohol misuse.
 The use of alcohol or any other substance that may affect the ability to care for children by a member of staff will not be tolerated.
 If there is a reason to believe a member of staff is under the influence of alcohol or any other substance, they will not be allowed to work directly with children and further action will be taken.